-The inspection team comprised of four inspectors and three Specialist Advisors.
-We spoke to 64 members of staff, 16 patients, and 2 relatives.
-We looked at patient notes and observed patient operations.
+The inspection team comprised of four inspectors and one specialist advisor.
+We spoke to 62 members of staff, 16 patients, and 3 relatives.
+We looked at patient notes and observed a patient operation.
 We attended staff meetings.
 This was followed by interviews with key people using MS Teams.
 We also reviewed documentation, policies and procedures.